 Best Guanajuato Plazas and Parks

 I live in this city, so I pass through most of these plazas and parks on a regular basis whether I’m walking for exercise or getting errands done.
 We don’t have a car here and don’t need one and the weather is so nice all year that I almost never wear a jacket in the daytime.
 Or work up much of a sweat.
+Most of my company’s walking Guanajuato tours go through some of these plazas each time each time.
 Here’s some insider info on Guanajuato, then here are some nice outdoor plazas and parks to explore if you make it here.

 Plaza de la Paz – The most photographed park in the city from this angle and from the overlook above, it’s a collection of benches, manicured gardens, and the bright Basilica church as a backdrop.
 There are several mediocre restaurants and (better) bars to one side of it where you can sit outside.
 Two streets converge here: one with cars and one pedestrian-only.